nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 # Introduction

-Recently I've started dabbling with [ksqlDB](https://ksqldb.io/), which is an "event-streaming data-base", that operates on top of [Apache Kafka](https://kafka.apache.org/), and makes working with streams "easy-peasy" (=declarative).
+Recently I've started dabbling with [ksqlDB](https://ksqldb.io/), which is an "event-streaming database", that operates on top of [Apache Kafka](https://kafka.apache.org/), and makes working with streams "easy-peasy" (=declarative).

-At least the promise is there, and even if I find ksqlDB a little rough around the edges, I've decided to give it try, and build my own [POC](https://en.wikipedia.org/wiki/Proof_of_concept) with it, called *[Cars and Police](https://github.com/nomemory/carsandpolice)*.
+At least the promise is there, and even if I find ksqlDB a little rough around the edges, I've decided to give it a try, and build my own [POC](https://en.wikipedia.org/wiki/Proof_of_concept) with it, called *[Cars and Police](https://github.com/nomemory/carsandpolice)*.

 To clone the project and follow the explanations: